 Is SEO really necessary?

 If you are running a business in the digital age then yes, SEO is very necessary.
-In 2011, Americans alone conducted 20.3 billion searches each month and approximately 52 per cent of all online users had used a search engine on a daily basis.
+In 2018, Americans alone conducted 2 trillion searches per year.
 According to a recent StatCounter report, Google directs 92 per cent of the world’s online traffic, Bing directs 2.92 per cent and Yahoo directs 2.07 per cent.
 With this amount of market share, it’s extremely important to have a website that is optimized for search engine recognition.

 While search engines are great at attracting billions of users worldwide, the best thing about them is that they are hyper-targeted.
 If your company is showing up on the top page of Google’s results page, it’s often because your business is relevant to what the searcher is looking for, which helps accelerate customers through the sales funnel.

 If you’ve decided that investing in your website’s SEO is a good use of your marketing budget, you’ll want to start improving SEO by producing consistent and unique content.
 In the SEO world, content is king, and one of the best ways to boost SEO with content is by incorporating a blog section into your website.
 Posting fresh, relevant content on your website twice a week will go a long way in improving your SEO and moving your company closer to the top of a search engine results page.